Skip to main content

 • if it's your first pregnancy

-• if you have any other symptoms such as stomach pain or dizziness
+• if you have any other symptoms such as tummy pain or dizziness

 Examination

-Your GP may ask to give you a physical examination.
+Your GP may ask you for your consent to do a physical examination.

 Tests

-Your doctor may also do some tests, such as a:
+Your GP may do other tests, such as a:

 • urine test - to check for infection

-• pregnancy test - if it's their first time seeing you during your pregnancy
+• pregnancy test - if it is your first appointment during your pregnancy

-• blood test - to measure the levels of pregnancy hormone (βhCG) in your blood
+• blood test - to measure the levels of pregnancy hormone in your blood (beta hCG)

 Referral